techidaily/site-iphone-unlock/source/_posts/unlocking-iphone-xr-passcode-without-a-computer-drfone-by-drfone-ios.md

 - Click the "Select/Pick Photo" button to choose a photograph from your library.
 When the library opens, you can see the collections.
 Do not click anywhere.
 Wait for a couple of moments, and afterward, tap on the Home button.
 You will then access the Home screen.
 That's **how to unlock disabled iPhones without computer.**

-## Bonus Tips: Easy App to Unlock Your Apple iPhone XR

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jnITUsxMz5s?si=ohwRVH6eWhVnC6Xf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9Jfq2Wx1Bcs?si=YQrYpTy0g4aV5QaO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Bonus Tips: Easy App to Unlock Your Apple iPhone XR

 ### Dr.Fone-Screen Unlock